LavaToaster/IPS-SteamLoginMethod/README.txt

 Updrading:

-Step 1:
+Step 1 (Skip to Step 2 if you are upgrading from 1.0.4):
-First upload the files in the upload folder to your forum directory.
+First upload the files in the upload folder to your forum directory

 Step 2:
 Go to your ACP and Click Manage Hooks.
 Browse for and import the supplied 'Steam_Login.xml' hook.